finbourne/lusid-sdk-csharp/sdk/docs/RelationalDatasetDefinitionApi.md

 # **UpdateRelationalDatasetFieldSchema**
 > RelationalDatasetDefinition UpdateRelationalDatasetFieldSchema (string scope, string code, UpdateRelationalDatasetFieldSchema? updateRelationalDatasetFieldSchema = null)

-[EARLY ACCESS] UpdateRelationalDatasetFieldSchema: Update Relational Dataset Field Schema
+UpdateRelationalDatasetFieldSchema: Update Relational Dataset Field Schema

 Update an existing relational dataset definition with the new field schema.
 Applicable only to the definitions that are already in use i.e. contain DataPoints associated with this definition.